 Your University of Phoenix Graduation Team

 One of the first places to turn is your Graduation Team—a powerful triangle of advice and support.
-It includes your enrollment representative, who helps you complete necessary paperwork and answers questions about the university and student life.
-It also includes your academic advisor, who offers guidance about your schedule and helps you tackle academic issues.
-And it includes your finance advisor, who will steer you toward grants, scholarships and loans to help you finance your education.
+It includes an enrollment representative, who helps you complete necessary paperwork and answers questions about the university and student life.
+It also includes an academic advisor, who offers guidance about your schedule and helps you tackle academic issues.
+And it includes finance advisors, who will steer you toward grants, scholarships and loans to help you finance your education.

 Your fellow University of Phoenix students